arcalot/arcaflow-workflows/basic-examples/basic/README.md

 ## Workflow Description

-This workflow simply runs a single step of an example plugin via the default deployer (defined in `config.yaml` as podman) and reports its success output.
+This workflow simply runs a single step of an example plugin via the default deployer (defined in `config.yaml`) and reports its success output.

 ## Files